flexits/HotCornersWin/README.md

 * Custom actions (commands and hotkeys)
 * Auto-disable if a full-screen app is running (consider [SHQueryUserNotificationState()](https://github.com/kruizer23/hotframefx/issues/5#issuecomment-1470891647))
 * Adjustable delay before triggering an action (set separately for different corners)
-* Open Settings with a single click on the icon
-* Prevent multiple instances
 * Autostart settings
 * Win11-friendly UI and icons redesign